syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ---
 # Fields

 Fields in Word document are placeholders for data that might change on field update.
-Fields are represented by WField,WFieldMarkinstance in DocIO.
+Fields are represented by `WField`, `WFieldMarkinstance` in DocIO.
 A field in Word document contains field codes, field separator, field result, and field end.

 To know various types of Microsoft Word supported fields and its syntax refer to the following MSDN article: